naggie/dstask/README.md

  * Task listing won't break with long task text ([unlike taskwarrior, currently](https://github.com/GothenburgBitFactory/taskwarrior/issues/2023))
  * `note` command -- edit a **full markdown note** for each task. **Checklists are useful here.**
  * `open` command -- **open URLs found in specified task** (including notes) in the browser
- * zsh/bash completion for speed
+ * zsh/bash completion (including tags and projects in current context) for speed
  * A single statically-linked binary
  * [import tool](doc/dstask-import.md) which can import GitHub issues or taskwarrior tasks.